Climate-Resilient-Communities/climate-multilingual-chatbot/README.md

-# Multilingual Climate Change Chatbot Application
+# Multilingual Climate Change Chatbot (MLCC)

 Production notes
 - Local JSONL chat logs are disabled by default.
-To enable locally, set ENABLE_LOCAL_CHAT_LOGS=1.
+To enable locally, set `ENABLE_LOCAL_CHAT_LOGS=1`.
 Azure Blob logging remains enabled when Azure env vars are present.
-- All project documentation has been moved to the `info/` directory.
+- All project documentation lives under `info/`.
+- The consent/Disclaimer is a true overlay via Streamlit `@st.dialog` and app is gated with `st.stop()` until accepted.
+- The query rewriter now returns strict JSON; the pipeline short-circuits for canned intents (greeting/goodbye/thanks/emergency) and for "instruction" shows the How It Works text.
+Canned text is translated to the user’s selected language.

-A sophisticated multilingual chatbot specialized in climate-related topics, leveraging advanced RAG (Retrieval Augmented Generation) architecture with Amazon Bedrock for response generation and multiple guardrails for quality assurance.
+A multilingual climate chatbot built on RAG with Amazon Bedrock (Nova) plus robust retrieval, safety, and UI refinements.

 ## Features

-- **Multilingual Support**: Seamless multilingual interactions powered by Amazon Bedrock Nova
+- **Multilingual Support**: 180+ languages in dropdown; responses translated to the selected language
+- **Consent Modal**: Elegant overlay modal gating app usage
 - **Advanced RAG Implementation**:
   - Hybrid search with Pinecone vector store
   - BGE-M3 embeddings for superior semantic understanding